pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 ## Step 2.
 Configure the changefeed target

 1. Under **Brokers Configuration**, fill in your Kafka brokers endpoints.
 You can use commas `,` to separate multiple endpoints.
 2. Select your Kafka version.
-If you do not known that, use Kafka V2.
+If you do not know that, use Kafka V2.
 3. Select a desired compression type for the stream data.
 4. Enable the **TLS Encryption** option if your Kafka has enabled TLS encryption and you want to use TLS encryption for the Kafka connection.
 5. Select the **Authentication** option according to your Kafka authentication configuration.